SESAME-Synchrotron/BEATS_tomoscan/docs/source/dashboard_install.rst

 	$ make
 	$ BEATS_DAQ_Control_Monitor

-.. warning:: If all is fine, you should see the GUI pops up, otherwise, an error happend during the installation.
+.. warning:: If all is fine, you should see the GUI pops up; otherwise, an error occurred during the installation.

 .. note:: Create the hosts names in ``/etc/hosts`` according to ``Scripts/BEATS_GUI_Bash_Start``.

-.. note:: You have to check and edit the directories and hosts in the ``Scrpits/`` folder according to your environment.
+.. note:: You have to check and edit the directories and hosts in the ``Scripts/`` folder according to your environment.